vim-advent-calendar/vimways.org/content/2018/connermcd-opening-non-vim-file-formats.md

 autocommand BufRead,BufNewFile *.txt,*.md,*.mkd,*.markdown,*.mdwn set filetype=text
 ```

-Now whenever Vim reads a buffer or new file with the extensions `*.txt, et al.` it will automatically assign the filetype of `text` to the buffer.
+Now whenever Vim reads a buffer or new file with the extensions `*.txt`, et al. it will automatically assign the filetype of `text` to the buffer.
 Note that the `ftdetect` files are only meant for filetype detection and not for multiple lines of complex commands.

 ## Carrying out actions on a given filetype